 The transfer program described below is designed for students currently pursuing the University of Virginia LL.M. degree who wish to apply to transfer to the J.D. program.
-The application deadline for the transfer program is March 31; all materials are due by March 31 except second semester grades, which must be submitted as soon as they are available.
-Applicants will be notified after June 15, as soon as a decision is made.
+To apply, see Application Information for Transfer Students.

 Applicants who apply to transfer to the J.D. program will receive the LL.M. degree.
 If they are accepted, they retain the LL.M. degree, and all the coursework they completed as an LL.M. will also be applied to the J.D. degree.
 They will then have to complete two additional years (4 semesters) to obtain the J.D. degree, including completion of all J.D. requirements.

 An applicant’s entire file is carefully evaluated with attention given to grades received during the LL.M. year.
 The Transfer Committee feels that academic performance during the LL.M. year is an extremely important criterion.
 We anticipate that only applicants who have distinguished grades will be successful.
 A B+ or 3.3 GPA is the minimum threshold a student must meet to be considered but does not guarantee acceptance into the J.D. program.

 Transfer applicants are required to take the LSAT no later than February of the spring semester prior to the intended transfer.
 An applicant must also submit the following items: